Bitl/Bloxlab/Readme.md

 This mod has been tested on both Quest and PC to insure proper compatibility and functionality.

 Note that this repository doesn't include the extended SDK scripts.
-Download the zip from [here][https://github.com/notnotnotswipez/Marrow-ExtendedSDK-PATCH-2], then extract the folder.
+Download the zip from [here][sdk], then extract the folder.
 Inside the folder, there should be another folder.
 Rename the folder to "Marrow-ExtendedSDK-main" and place it in the Assets folder.
 Unity SHOULD load it up fine.

-More information on the [mod.io page][https://mod.io/g/bonelab/m/bloxlab-lewa].
+More information on the [mod.io page][mod-io].

 ## Credits:
 Credits to the following people on the Lava Gang Discord server: